OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

     db = sqlitedict.SqliteDict( 'paraboloid', 'openmdao_derivs' )

-The name of the table containing the derivatives is called `openmdao_derivs`.
+The name of the sqlite table containing the derivatives is called `openmdao_derivs`.

 Just like before, we can access the data using an iteration coordinate.
-The derivative value can either be an array or a dict, depending on the optimizer being used.
+The derivative value can either be an `ndarray` or a `dict`, depending on the optimizer being used.

 .. testcode:: reading_derivs